Radio Mobile 'Quick Start'

 All the unit Systems, names and locations can be changed to suit your own requirements by using the windows shown on the Base Network Settings page.

-A 'Left Click' and drag on a map produces a marquee box, right click in this area enables a zoom of the area to be produced which can be saved as a 'New Picture'.
+A 'Left Click and drag' on a map produces a marquee box, then a right click in this area enables a zoom of the area to be produced which can be saved as a 'New Picture'.
 This picture then can be merged with new data from the source at higher resolution, then saved if required.
 (For more information see the Merging Pictures page).

 S-Unit values can be modified in the 'Options/S-Unit' window, which I use as the IARU Region 1 Standard.